Agile Fundamentals Online Learning

 We welcome all feedback and suggestions - please contact us at email@example.com if you are unsure about where to start or if would like help getting started.

-- How do we actually monitor the progress we're making in an agile environment?
-Well, there are two really common ways to monitor progress, and in this video we're gonna discuss both.
+So, now you're looking to work in an agile way, but how do you actually monitor the progress you're making in an agile environment?
+Well, there are two really common ways to monitor progress and in this video we're going to discuss both.
 The first one I'd like to mention quite briefly is the burn down chart.
-This is simply a chart that plots the estimation of effort to get the work done, against the number of days in a sprint to help us visualize our progress.
-On the horizontal axis you have time, or the number of days in the sprint, and on the vertical axis, you have the number of effort points you've built into the sprint.
-In a perfect world, there would be a straight line down from the total estimation to the last moment of the sprint.
-Of course, this isn't how things actually work.
-Sometimes, user stories take a couple of days to complete and other times work gets done in a flurry.
-This means that the burn down chart line you create will have horizontal and vertical lines.
-Horizontal while work is ongoing, and vertical when it's completed, creating a graph that looks more like this.
-A second way that we can monitor and visualize our progress is by using a kanban board.
-So, kanban comes from the Tokyo Production System, TPS, and translates to signal card.
-It's a just-in-time flow-based system to help deal with the build-up of inventory, but ultimately it works well in an agile environment, too.
-So, kanban boards are quite simple, actually.
+This is simply a chart that plots the estimation of effort to get work done against the number of days in a sprint to help us visualize our progress.
+On the horizontal axis you have time, or the number of days in the sprint, and on the vertical axis you have the number of effort points you have pulled into the sprint.
+In a perfect world there would be a straight line down from the total estimation to the last moment of the sprint.
+Of course this isn't how things actually work.
+Sometimes requirements take a couple of days to complete and other times work gets done in a flurry.
+This means that the burn down chart line you created will have horizontal and vertical lines; horizontal while work is ongoing and vertical when it's completed, creating a graph that looks more like this.
+A second way that we can monitor and visualize our progress is by using a Kanban board.
+So Kanban comes from the Toyota Production System, TPS, and translates to signal card.
+It's a just-in-time flow-based system to help deal with the buildup of inventory, but ultimately it works well in an agile environment too.
+So Kanban boards are quite simple actually.
 You can think of them as a system of flow.
-So, imagine we've got a few headings, something like ready, worked on, or work in progress, tested, PO signed off, and done.
-Now, all we have to do is create our user stories and build them across the kanban board as we go.
-While this is a really easy way to monitor progress, using kanban properly also means that we need to embrace the four principles and five rules of kanban.
+So imagine we've got a few headings, something like to do, in progress, in test and done.
+Now all we have to do is create our requirements and pull them across the Kanban board as we go.
+While this is a really easy way to monitor progress, using Kanban properly also means that we need to embrace the four principles and five practices of Kanban.
 Let's go through each of these quickly.
-The first principle is start with the existing process and resources.
+The first principle is start with what you do now.
 Don't try to change anything at first.
-Start where you are and map your tasks into the kanban board.
-Next up, embrace iterative change.
-So, over time, take on the lessons learned and change as you need to.
-Everyone is responsible.
-While this one kind of speaks for itself, it's easy to put blame onto others when things don't go right.
-This principle tells us the responsibility for success and failure sits with the whole team.
-The last principle is respect roles.
-Regardless of how cross-functional your team is, it's important to respect the role that each person plays in bringing your product or service to life.
-Let's move on to the rules now.
+Start with where you are and map your tasks into the Kanban board.
+Next up, agree to pursue incremental, evolutionary change.
+Make small changes over time and monitor them.
+Don't look to make sweeping changes as soon as you start using Kanban.
+Our third principle is respect the current process, roles, responsibilities and titles.
+Current business process, roles, responsibilities and titles exist for a reason.
+Respect them and use them going into Kanban.
+Look to make incremental changes to these over time instead of sweeping up front changes.
+The final principle is encourage acts of leadership at all levels.
+Simply put, everyone in the team can show leadership through their day-to-day work.
+Everyone should look to take the lead when they're best placed to do it and feel empowered to do so.
+Doing this is really a part of continued improvement mindset and helps individuals and teams get the most out of Kanban.
+Great, now that we've covered the Kanban principles, let's take a look at the Kanban practices.
 The first is that you have to visualize the workflow.
-You can do this in a kanban board and by using user stories or any process that you use to populate it.
+You can do this in a Kanban board and by using the requirements to populate it.
 These could be accounts payable, recruitment, expenses, anything really.
 The next is limit work in progress.
-The key thing here then is that you should only be working on whatever you can achieve at any one point.
-Don't look to have lots of work in progress.
-Instead, have less work in progress, and get that done as quickly as possible.
-This allows us to limit context-switching or task-switching, helping us to keep focused and limiting any wasted effort.
-Measure and improve flow.
-Over time, you can start to see where the bottlenecks are and understand what's working and what's not.
-We need to measure this, take note of it, and ultimately, look to improve the workflow if at all possible.
-Chances are this is an ongoing process, as once one bottleneck is dealt with, another will appear.
+They key thing here then is that you should only be working on whatever you can achieve at any one point.
+Don't look to have lots of work in progress, instead have less work in progress and get that done as quickly as possible.
+This allows us to limit context switching or task switching, helping us to keep focused and limiting any wasted effort.
+Kanban is a flow-based system, so as a team you need to manage the flow of requirements through it to make sure that no value stream is being blocked.
+To do this constantly measure and manage the flow through the system, make incremental changes to see if you can get more value and iterate.
 Make process policies explicit.
-It's very important that everyone understands exactly how things are going to be done, why they're done that way, and to keep this at the forefront of everyone's minds.
+It's very important that everyone understands exactly how things are going to be done, why they're done that way and to keep this at the forefront of everyone's minds.
 These could be in the form of working agreements, which must be visible to everyone.
 Lastly, improve collaboratively.
-It doesn't help to improve only yourself, as a team, you need to be looking to improve.
-So, those are two really fantastic ways you can measure progress in agile environments.
+It doesn't help to improve only yourself.
+As a team you need to be looking to improve.
+So those are two really fantastic ways you can measure progress in agile environments.
 Burn down charts are a quick graphical representation of the progress that has or hasn't been made.
-Kanban boards are a visual representation of all the work that's being done and represents a workflow.
+Kanban boards are a visual representation of all the work that is being done and represents a workflow.